Our top pick for

 |Return on equity TTM||-224.92%|

 TTM: trailing 12 months

-There are currently 5.0 million Extreme Networks shares held short by investors – that's known as Extreme Networks's "short interest".
-This figure is 5.7% up from 4.8 million last month.
+There are currently 4.8 million Extreme Networks shares held short by investors – that's known as Extreme Networks's "short interest".
+This figure is 5.7% down from 5.1 million last month.

 There are a few different ways that this level of interest in shorting Extreme Networks shares can be evaluated.